damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 The whole solution related to stopping the handleCharTalkingDuringCharTyping function mentioned earlier is possible thanks to the introduction of the so-called waiting for promise resolve after a certain time (duration of animated jumping balls) in discussed method.

-At the end of the handleCharTalkingDuringCharTyping function after the balls animation, a chatBubble (the appearance of the chat depends on the interlocutor) is created (by createChatBubbleComponent method), this chatBubble is attached to the messenger screen (by attachToMessengerScreen method) and messenger screen is scroll down (scrollMessengerScreen method)).
+At the end of the handleCharTalkingDuringCharTyping function after the balls animation, a chatBubble (the appearance of the chat depends on the interlocutor) is created (by createChatBubbleComponent method), this chatBubble is attached to the messenger screen (by attachToMessengerScreen method) and messenger screen is scroll down (scrollMessengerScreen method).

 <br/>

 In the case of creating a message by a user, some of the solutions are the same, except for delaying sending the message.

-Below is an example of a function that is called when the user sends a message (this example was discussed when discussing the observer design pattern) (scripts/index.js):
+Below is an example of a function that is called when the user sends a message (this example was discussed when discussing the observer design pattern):

 ```
+//scripts/index.js file:

 const handleUserTalking = (userMessage) => {
     const chatBubble = messengerScreen.createChatBubble(userMessage, {
       name: 'user',